materialsproject/pymatgen-analysis-defects/docs/joss/paper.md

 This allows for the creation of a database of point defects that can be easily extended to new calculations over time.
 In addition to the focus on database building, we have also implemented several tools for analyzing quantum recombination in defects, these include:

+1. Obtaining the chemical potential contribution to the defect formation energy without explicit calculations of the competing phases.
+1. Obtaining the Freysoldt finite-size correction without user intervention.
-1. Calculation of the optical transition between states under the single-particle approximation.
+2. Calculation of the optical transition between states under the single-particle approximation.
-2. Calculation of the non-radiative recombination using the `nonrad` code [@turiansky_nonrad_2021].
+3. Calculation of the non-radiative recombination using the `nonrad` code [@turiansky_nonrad_2021].

 Details of the implementation and tutorials for using the different parts of the package are provided at: